When I hear people defend the safety of genetically modified foods (or GMO foods), I can’t help but feel my blood pressure rise.

 Folks, this is a health crisis waiting to explode.
 I don’t know about you, but I don’t want Agent Orange on my dinner table.

-How to Stay Clear of Pesticide Dangers
+How to Avoid Pesticide Dangers

 What can you do to minimize the health dangers posed by this pesticide storm?